 Types of Fibroids

-Uterine Fibroids are classified according to their location within the uterus.
-There are three primary types of fibroid tumors:
+Uterine Fibroids are classified according to their location.

 A woman may have one or all of these types of fibroids.
 It is common for a woman to have multiple fibroid tumors and it may be difficult to understand which fibroid is causing your symptoms.
-Because fibroid tumors are a diffuse disease of the uterus, there are usually more fibroids present than can be detected because of their small size.
-Even a woman who has only one visible fibroid needs to assume that there are multiple uterine fibroids present when discussing therapy.
+Because fibroid tumors can be multiple and can be spread out in the uterus, there are usually more fibroids present than can be detected because of their small size.
+Even a woman who has only one visible fibroid needs to consider that there may be multiple uterine fibroids present when discussing therapy.
 Uterine fibroids may also be referred to as myoma, leiomyoma, leiomyomata, and fibromyoma.